Quantization of the minimal nilpotent orbits and the quantum Hikita conjecture: Quantization of the minimal nilpotent orbits

 Let us first recall the result of Joseph \cite{Jo}, which is stated as follows.

-\begin{definition-theorem}[Joseph \cite{Jo} and Garfinkle \cite{Ga}] Let $\mathfrak{g}$ be a complex semisimple Lie algebra. \begin{enumerate} \item[$(1)$] If $\mathfrak{g}$ is the type A Lie algebra, then there exists a family of completely prime two-sided primitive ideals $J^z$, parametrized by a parameter $z\in\mathbb{C}$, such that
+\begin{theorem}[Joseph \cite{Jo} and Garfinkle \cite{Ga}] Let $\mathfrak{g}$ be a complex semisimple Lie algebra. \begin{enumerate} \item[$(1)$] If $\mathfrak{g}$ is the type A Lie algebra, then there exists a family of completely prime two-sided primitive ideals $J^z$, parametrized by $z\in\mathbb{C}$, such that